-- a majority of the GB or a committee deciding to publish a proposal.
-The decision to publish must be confirmed by the whole GB at a meeting held at least 28 days after the meeting at which the initial decision was made; or - b) at least one-third of the governors requesting in writing to the clerk of the GB, that a proposal be published.
+- a) a majority23 of the GB or a committee deciding to publish a proposal.
+The decision to publish must be confirmed by the whole GB at a meeting held at least 28 days after the meeting at which the initial decision was made; or - at least one-third24 of the governors requesting in writing to the clerk of the GB, that a proposal be published.
 No vote of the GB is required as they are obliged to publish a proposal.
-To prevent on-going challenges there are a number of prescribed circumstances in which there is no obligation to follow the wishes of the minority of governors.
+To prevent on-going challenges lation 5 of the Removal Regulations there are a number of prescribed circumstances 25 in which there is no obligation to follow the wishes of the minority of governors.

-&lt;sup>33 Regulation 4 of the Removal Regulations Regulation 5 of the Removal Regulations
+Regulation 4 of the Removal Regulations Regulation 5 of the Removal Regulations